helge17/tuxguitar/README.md

 ## Contribute

-If you want to contribute to TuxGuitar, you will find a helpful description in the file [contribute.md](doc/contribute.md).
+If you want to contribute to TuxGuitar, you will find a helpful description in the [contribute.md](doc/contribute.md) file.